-The effects of climate change are already being seen throughout the world, and it is clear that a fundamental change in the world’s economy will be needed if the planet is to survive.
-Lower income countries will be among those most affected by climate change; yet they have contributed least to global emissions, with the poorest 52 countries, home to 1.4bn people contributing less than 2% of global emissions.
+From extreme droughts to severe flooding, the effects of climate change are readily apparent—a formidable indicator that a fundamental change in the world’s economy will be needed if the planet is to survive.
+Lower income countries will be among those most affected by climate change; yet they have contributed least to global emissions, with the poorest 52 countries, home to 1.4 billion people contributing less than 2 percent of emissions.

 As higher income country governments promote international climate action, and make decisions on whether to ensure domestic policies match international ambitions and create the right incentives, these countries should acknowledge the very different circumstances in in the poorest countries compared to their own.
 Around half of the population in the world’s least developed countries lacked access to electricity in 2018, with over 500 million people lacking any access to power in Africa alone; and CGD work has shown that even rapid growth in the 50 lowest income economies over the next decade would leave per-head emissions at a fraction of those elsewhere.